Quick Links

 closing

-I hope you have a good lender who has followed up through out the process and doesn’t come up with any last-minute issues.
+I hope you have a good lender who has followed up throughout the process and doesn’t come up with any last-minute issues.
 A good lender will have the loan package to the attorney a couple of days ahead of time so everyone is comfortable the loan will close.
 There are lots of details and your agent, lender and attorney should work together to make this process worry free.

 Here is a link to my post about Settlement and Closing in the Triangle.